brettonw/Bag/README.md

 * Type assignment is performed lazily on extraction, and presumes the user knows what they are expecting to get.

-* Strings are stored directly, and the parser is not smart about strings with quotes in them.
-We could change this behavior, but the bottom line is we don't want the Bag classes to do any kind of transformations on the stored data.

 * These classes are primarily intended for messaging, events, and other applications that require complex values to be shared in a text-based data interchange format without the formality of declaring classes or establishing schemas.